 Supreme Court hears a case that experts say could wreak havoc on the tax code

-The words of Sixteenth Amendment to the Constitution do not roll off the tongue.
+The words of the 16th Amendment to the Constitution do not roll off the tongue.
 Enacted in 1913, it says: "Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration."

 In reality, the amendment was passed to reverse a Supreme Court decisionthat basically had made it impossible to have a federal income tax.